The year is 2020, and it’s fair to say that traditional electioneering as we know it is dying out.

 For modern campaigns, volunteer recruitment is a matter of spreading awareness among supporters and making it as easy as possible to sign up.

 For the campaigns in the 2020 Presidential race, volunteer recruitment was done completely online or through the phone.
-His campaign used social media channels, phone calls, and text messages to reach supporters and ask them to be a part of his campaign.
+They used social media channels, phone calls, and text messages to reach supporters and ask them to be a part of their movement.

 Here’s how Kamala Harris used text messages to recruit volunteers for her campaign: